queen-stack/zookeepr/README.md

     ##description:
        User Stories
     Web Server:
     - As a user, I can request for a list of all animal data
     - As a user, I can request data for just one animal based on its id value
     - As a user, I want to be able to do this from anywhere and not just my computer Data Creation
     - As a user, I want to be able to add a new animal to the catalog Front End
     - As a user, I want to be able to view data from the server in a front-end web application
-- As a user, I want to create new data by submitting an HTML form Seperate Data Set
+    - As a user, I want to create new data by submitting an HTML form Separate Data Set
     - As a user, I want to be able to access and create different types of data stored on the server

     ##Installation:
         -Configure an Express.js back end to serve static HTML files.
         -Configure an Express.js back end to create an API to handle GET and POST requests.
         -Parse parameters in server-side routes.
         -Submit form data to a server.
         -Implement separation of concerns for routing.
         -Deploy a server-side application to the Heroku platform.

     ##usage: